 top of page

-He is known as @TheViolinDoctor on all major social media platforms and as founder of The Violin Guild, serving over 70,000 string players of all levels and backgrounds worldwide.
+He is known as @TheViolinDoctor on all major social media platforms and as founder of The Violin Guild, serving over 71,000 string players of all levels and backgrounds worldwide.

 He has been the Professor of Strings for South Dakota State University (2023-2025) and MusicProfessor.com (2018-2019).
-He has also been the Concertmaster for: Woodbine Productions, Prairie Repertory Theatre, Arizona Symphony Orchestra, Arizona Contemporary Ensemble, NEWorks Philharmonic Orchestra at the Kennedy Center, Music Director for the Scoundrel & Scamp Theater, and many other positions.
+He has also been the Concertmaster for: Woodbine Productions, Prairie Repertory Theatre, Arizona Symphony Orchestra, Arizona Contemporary Ensemble, NEWorks Philharmonic Orchestra at the Kennedy Center, Music Director for the Scoundrel & Scamp Theater, and many other ensembles.

 Organizations recently featuring Dr. Abraham include PBS, ASTA, ESTA, The Entertainer, The Menuhin-Dowling Violin Program, Southwest Strings, Tucson Film Festival, South Dakota State University, String Masters, The Key To Change, SHAR Music, Fiddlershop, The Community School of Music & Arts, Arizona Jewish Post, the Arizona Daily Star, and more.